justinbather/algorace-project/readme.md

 AlgoRace - A multiplayer data structure and algorithm problem solving platform.
 Link to [site](https://algorace-frontend.vercel.app)

+Note: The submodules in this repo are not always pointing the each repos latest commit.
+This repo is mostly serving as a directory to the related repos since there are so many.

 ### Problem

 Leetcode is good but after a while it starts to get monotonous not being able to collaborate or do it alongside friends.
 AlgoRace lets users